The Xometry app works best with JavaScript enabled!

 The injection molding tool is more expensive to set up compared to its vacuum forming counterpart.
 However, when the speed of production is taken into account, vacuum forming is often the preferred choice.
 The reason is that the mold in injection molding takes a large chunk of time to complete.
 One benefit of injection molding is that it allows for greater complexity in designs; that is, more intricate shapes can be formed; whereas vacuum forming allows for design flexibility.
 This article will compare injection molding vs. vacuum forming – their processes, advantages, disadvantages, and alternatives.

-Injection Molding Definition and Comparison to Vacuum Forming
+Injection Molding: What it is and Comparison to Vacuum Forming

 Injection molding is a plastic forming process that involves the liquefaction or melting of pellets of thermoplastic or polymer material.
 The resulting substance is then forced or injected through a pressurized nozzle into a mold cavity where it takes shape.
 Afterward, the injected material cools down, solidifies, and is finally ejected.
 The year 1872 saw the creation of the first injection molding device.
 This was the brainchild of John and Isaiah Hyatt who used it in the production of small items such as combs, and buttons.
 Apart from its many benefits, injection molding is capable of larger production runs compared to vacuum forming.
 For more information, see our article on what is injection molding.

-What Are the Advantages of Injection Molding Compared to Vacuum Forming?
+Advantages and Disadvantages of Injection Molding Compared to Vacuum Forming

 Some of the advantages of injection molding over vacuum forming are: